ServerMod/MultiAdmin/README.md

+# Looking for ServerMod?
+ServerMod is on its own repo now: https://github.com/Grover-c13/Smod2/

 # MultiAdmin
 MultiAdmin is a replacement server tool for SCP: Secret Labratories, which was built to help enable servers to have multiple configurations per server instance.

 The latest release can be found here: [Release link](https://github.com/Grover-c13/MultiAdmin/releases/latest)

+## Discord
+You can join our discord here: https://discord.gg/8nvmMTr

 ## Features
 - Autoscale: Auto-starts a new server once this one becomes full.
 (Requires servermod to function fully)